AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/create-manage-custom-forms/display-or-skip-logic-custom-form.md

    * You can create multi-field display logic statements.
    * You can apply display rules to existing custom forms.

-## Create a sample custom form that has display logic
+## Create a sample custom form that has display logic {#create-a-sample-custom-form-that-has-display-logic}

 1. Click **Setup** near the upper-right corner of Adobe Workfront on the Global Navigation Bar.